LCOGT/django-vitals/README.md

 a http code `500` is returned instead.

-Subsets of checks can be run by passing the `check` paramter to the endpoint: `?checks=DatabaseCheck,CacheCheck`
+Subsets of checks can be run by passing the `check` parameter to the endpoint: `?checks=DatabaseCheck,CacheCheck`

-This can be particulalary useful when used along with load balancers, container orchestration and other infrastructure tools that can take automatic actions when problems arise.
+This can be particularity useful when used along with load balancers, container orchestration and other infrastructure tools that can take automatic actions when problems arise.

 ## Requirements